pmndrs/drei/README.md

 This hook uses [DetectGPU by @TimvanScherpenzeel](https://github.com/TimvanScherpenzeel/detect-gpu), wrapped into suspense, to determine what tier should be assigned to the user's GPU.

-👉 This hook CAN be used outside the react-three-fiber `Canvas`.
+👉 This hook CAN be used outside the @react-three/fiber `Canvas`.

 ```jsx
 function App() {